The Norman Invasion of Wales

 The early Norman castles were simple motte and bailey affairs; basically an earthen mound surrounded by a wooden palisade.
 These wooden castles were gradually replaced by more massive - and more easily defended - castles of stone.

-Hugh's cousin Robert took much of Grufudd's lands, and the Normans seem to have regarded Gwynedd as a part of their kingdom.
+Hugh's cousin Robert took much of Gruffudd's lands, and the Normans seem to have regarded Gwynedd as a part of their kingdom.
 But the threat to Welsh territory did not stop at Gwynedd.

 Roger, Earl of Shrewsbury pushed deep into Powys.
 Around 1086 he built a castle at the ford of Rhydwhiman across the Severn, and named the place Montgomery.